-As long as I’ve known the Bandstand in the Pump Room Gardens, I don’t think I have seen a traditional brass or Salvation Army type band play in (or is it on)? it since I was about 4 years old.
-I’ve seen rock bands, Christian bands, hippy ensembles, and Samba bands, I have even played on it myself at the Leamington Peace Festival sometime back in the 1980s.
+As long as I’ve known the Bandstand in the Pump Room Gardens, I don’t think I have seen a traditional brass or Salvation Army-type band play in it.
+I’ve seen rock bands, Christian bands, hippy ensembles, and Samba bands.
+I have even played on it myself at the Leamington Peace Festival sometime back in the 1980s.
 But not the traditional brass band.
 Not that I mind.
-The main thing for me, is this iconic Leamington Spa structure that everybody in the town knows about, has recently been restored and is still with us.
+The main thing for me is this iconic Leamington Spa structure that everybody in the town knows, has recently been restored and is still with us.

 I originally planned to shoot the Dormer place walkway with the restored cast-iron lamps illuminating the autumn leaves but there were too many people and not enough leaves on the ground.
 As luck would have it, the Bandstand was lit up in the early evening darkness and looked absolutely splendid.
 I was not disappointed.
 I’ll return to Dormer Place in a week or so t capture the shots for my next planned composition.